What is an online marketplace?

 With our API integration you are able to plug Veo straight in to your existing stock inventory management software, and keep track of all your stock levels, product listings, and sales across multiple channels.

 Yes!
-We are a global marketplace, with a growing worldwide customer base, and we invite sellers and vendors from around the world to open their Veo shop.
+We are a global marketplace, with a growing worldwide customer base, and we invite sellers and Brands from around the world to open their Veo shop.

 - all brand information and product descriptions should be in English

-- vendors are able to fulfil their orders internationally, or store their products with Veo and fulfil from our warehouse in the UK
+- Brands are able to fulfil their orders internationally, or store their products with Veo and fulfil from our warehouse in the UK

-- relevant international sales taxes and duties are the responsibility of the vendor.
-Any customs or duties payable by shoppers must be clearly communicated on the product pages / vendor shop page
+- relevant international sales taxes and duties are the responsibility of the Brand.
+Any customs or duties payable by shoppers must be clearly communicated on the product pages / Brand shop page